curl/curl/README.md

 ## Website

-Visit the [curl web site](https://curl.haxx.se/) for the latest news and downloads.
+Visit the [curl website](https://curl.haxx.se/) for the latest news and downloads.

 ## Git